-name1 and name2 are unique keys for the document within the application.
-When there is only one document, the application assigns the unique key of PrimaryDocument.
+name1 and name2 are unique keys for the document within Sterling B2B Integrator.
+When there is only one document, Sterling B2B Integrator assigns the unique key of PrimaryDocument.

-If a service needs to write more than one document, the service calls:
+If a service needs to write more than one document, the service calls: wfc.putDocument(name,doc);

 '''

-wfc.putDocument(name,doc);
+For a single document, the service calls: wfc.putDocument(doc))

 '''

-For a single document, the service calls:

-'''

-wfc.putDocument(doc))

-'''

-To get a specific document from a set, the service calls:
+To get a specific document from a set, the service calls: wfc.getDocument(name)

-'''

-wfc.getDocument(name)

-'''